18F/join.tts.gsa.gov/pages/positions/acq-user-experience-design-lead-gs15.md

     href: /#what-to-expect
 ---

 We're hiring a User Experience Design Lead in the Office of Acquisition at the GS-15 level to help us build amazing products for our clients.
 This page includes key objectives for the role as well as the official job description.
-The [Duties]({{site.baseurl}}/join/POSITION NAME GS-XX/#duties) and [Qualifications]({{site.baseurl}}/join/position-name-gsxx/#qualifications) on this page are specific to the GS-xx level position.
-You can apply at the bottom or learn more about the application process at [Joining 18F](https://18f.gsa.gov/join/#how-to-apply).
+The [Duties]({{site.baseurl}}/join/user-experience-design-lead-gs15/#duties) and [Qualifications]({{site.baseurl}}/join/user-experience-design-lead-gs15/#qualifications) on this page are specific to the GS-15 level position.
+You can apply at the bottom or learn more about the application process at [Joining TTS](https://join.tts.gsa.gov/hiring-process/).

 **Please note: Innovation Specialist is the official government title for this User Experience Design Lead position.**